drupal-graphql-compose/documentation/start/concepts.md

 - Overridable plugins
 - Customization settings and features

-You should be:

-- Enabling the features you want
-- Enabling entity types
-- Enabling fields on entity types

-GraphQL Compose is built upon the Drupal Plugin API and webonyx/graphql-php.
+**GraphQL Compose** is built upon the Drupal Plugin API and webonyx/graphql-php.
 It enables you as a developer to customise and extend and add your own fields, entities and features by using hooks and custom plugins.

+## GraphQL **enhances** developer experience

+GraphQL should help your frontend developers build a great experience for your users.
+Frontend developers don't need to know how Drupal works.